vrna/AoC-2016/README.md

 A new language to me.
 The day 12 was relatively simple, so this was a good moment to try.

 Not a good first experience.
 Had some challenges with my variables, as Ruby allows you to mix variable types in a creative ways, but provided several occasions where simple comparisons didn't work because it was too easy to mix a string and an integer in an array.

+### R
+I thought this was a mathmatical problem, and somehow I came up with R.

+After few hours of investigations, I had figured out that day 15 was about systems of equations and especially Systems of Linear Congruences.

+Yet the modulo part didn't come up anyway nicely, and the final solution was more like brute force that could be done with any language.

+So didn't quite get into the heart of it yet :(.

+### cpp
+After initial confusion with the setup (I thought NetBeans would have already installed me the required compilers and all), I got to play with c++.
+More thoughts maybe later.